 Claremont McKenna College is a work in progress.
 As such, new buildings will be constructed and existing facilities renovated, dictated by what is required to best serve the students and their teachers.
-This site will acquaint you with three categories of construction at CMC: Recently Completed, Under Construction, and Planned Projects.
-Taken together, they illustrate CMC’s pride in its past and commitment to its future.
+This site will acquaint you with what's new at CMC, and the College's pride in its past and commitment to its future.

 Named in honor of CMC trustee and alumnus George R. Roberts '66 P'93, the Roberts Pavilion is the spectacular new fitness and events center for Claremont McKenna College and the athletic center for the Claremont-Mudd-Scripps intercollegiate, intramural, and physical education programs.

 The Mid Quad consists of seven dormitories: Phillips, Beckett, Berger, Benson, Crown, and Marks Halls, and the new Claremont Hall.
 The award winning Crown Hall was completed in 2009, but the other five older dorms were constructed in the 1950s and 1960s and recently had their first major renovations.

 The construction of the central plant on the south edge of our campus along the Sixth Street corridor allows the College to fold several mechanical improvements into one project.